Brainicism/Umi-Bot/README.md

 # Umi Bot
 A general purpose Discord bot designed for a small-sized server.
 ## Requirements
-Create two seperate discord accounts [here](https://discordapp.com/register) and manually add them to the server.
-Change the  .login() functions with the correct account credentials.
-Get a Wolfram Alpha API [here](http://products.wolframalpha.com/developers/) and update the key in the .createClient() function.
-Download ffmpeg [here](https://ffmpeg.zeranoe.com/builds/) and update the ffmpeg path constant.
+Create a discord bot account [here](https://discordapp.com/developers/applications/me) and save the token.
+Get a Wolfram Alpha API [here](http://products.wolframalpha.com/developers/) and save the API key.
+Update the config.js file with these values, along with your MongoDB connection string.
+Download ffmpeg [here](https://ffmpeg.zeranoe.com/builds/) and add it to your PATH.

 If you want any of the audio commands, you must have the following installed: